ltrybuch/lib-themisui/README.md

 Give the [Running Docs](#running-docs) and [Running Tests](#running-tests) sections above a quick read through.
-All the components, their css and tests are kept in the `themis_components` directory.
+All the components, their css and tests are kept in the `src/lib` directory.
 If you want to look at a simple component to get started I'd recommend `th-switch`.

 If you are integrating ThemisUI into an external project and would like to test a new